-Many people pursuing or aspiring to have a career in human rights take an interest in working in the Middle East.
+Best Places To Take A Human Rights Program In The Middle East: Many people pursuing or aspiring to have a career in human rights take an interest in working in the Middle East.
 While there are many problems throughout the Middle East regarding human rights and human rights abuses, the Middle East often receives much more press about it in Western media than other countries that commit even worse abuses.
 Part of this is due to racism and Orientalism, while another part is to rally public support for Western-led endless wars in the Middle East.

-The Middle East in reality is very different from what is often the portrayal in media.
+The Middle East in reality is very different from what is often portrayed in media.
 Volunteering, studying, working, or traveling throughout the Middle East will show anyone how diverse, culturally, and historically rich this region is.
 While there are several ongoing security issues throughout the Middle East, taking a human rights program here is sure to be a life-changing experience.

 It can offer you the chance to engage with local communities as well as civil society and human rights organizations and contribute to human rights initiatives and projects.
 It will also give you a much clearer picture of the human rights situation, including regarding history, the present, challenges, and possible solutions.
 Finally, it will allow you to make a meaningful impact on your own life as well as on any community you work with.